Indeleble

-Indeleble is the eleventh studio album released by Mexican singer Alejandra Guzmán.
+Indeleble is the eleventh studio album by Mexican singer Alejandra Guzmán.
+It was released on April 4, 2006 by RCA and Sony BMG.
 The album was produced by Loris Ceroni and features songs written by Mario Domm, lead singer of the Mexican group Camila and Kalimba.

 It is one of the best-reviewed albums on Guzman's career and also is the responsible for bringing her back to the top of the charts in Mexico.
 The album won the Best Album prize at the Oye Awards in Mexico.
 Also received two nominations for the Latin Grammy Awards of 2006 for Best Rock Solo Performance and Best Rock Song for the first single "Volverte a Amar", losing both to Gustavo Cerati.

 The album yielded a second single, "Quiero Estar Contigo" and the track "Necesito Amarme" was featured on the Mexican film Así del Precipicio.

 It reached platinum status in Mexico peaking at #1 in the charts.
 Also peaked at #21 on the Billboard's Top Latin Albums chart and #22 on the Heatseekers survey.